garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 - Modular OOP design with private fields for safety.
 - Clear separation of game logic, rendering, input, and audio.
 - Reduced duplication and improved performance in object handling and collisions.
 - Flexible foundation for adding new mechanics or effects.
+- Defensive coding ensures errors don’t break the game loop.

+---

+## Known Issues / Future Improvements
+- **Animations**: player and NPC sprites are currently static; animation support is scaffolded but not fully implemented.
+- **Scrolling backgrounds**: BillBoard supports it, but smooth scrolling/animated backdrops are not yet enabled.
+- **UI polish**: HUD text and menus are functional but minimal; styling and feedback could be improved.
+- **More power-ups**: only shield and shooting mechanics exist; additional power-ups are planned.
+- **Mobile controls**: touch support not yet implemented (keyboard only).
+- **Balancing**: difficulty curve and spawn rates may need tuning for smoother gameplay.